-Called a “miracle mineral,” magnesium is essential to health and helps with sleep, energy, bowel regularity, and more.
+Magnesium is essential to health and helps with sleep, energy, bowel regularity, and more.
 Magnesium deficiency has been linked to PMS, and several studies reveal that supplementing with magnesium can aid both physical and emotional symptoms.

-The magnesium-B6 combination also eased physical PMS symptoms such as water retention, breast pain, bloating, headache, nausea and back pain.
+The magnesium-B6 combination also eased physical PMS symptoms such as water retention, breast pain, bloating, headache, nausea, and back pain.
 Several other sources confirm that magnesium can reduce fluid retention, bloating, and breast tenderness.

 4. Omega-3s: your new favorite healthy fats